Facelift (Meloplasty or Rhytidectomy)

 You should plan to take things easy for the week following your surgery.
 It is important to keep your head elevated and sleeping on your back is safest during your initial recovery.

 Our clinical staff will offer advice on activities to avoid during your recovery.
-These instruc-tions will help speed the healing process and allow for the best possible result.
+These instructions will help the healing process and allow for the best possible result.

-The cost of a facelift is dependent on a number of factors.
+The cost of a meloplasty or rhytidectomy (facelift) is dependent on a number of factors.
 This includes the complexity of the procedure, the experience of the surgeon, anaesthetic fees and hospital fees.
 Once you have met with your surgeon and a clinical plan has been established, our client support of-ficers will organise a quote.

 Medicare and private health insurance may cover a portion of the costs if this procedure is deemed medically necessary.